-But while the long-term trend reflects rising stock prices, that doesn’t mean there won’t be dips along the way.
-Plenty of factors can cause stock prices to fall – maybe the economy is struggling, or there is a global shortage of a key product like oil.
-Also, investors can misjudge the value of companies and how profitable they will be in the future.
-You may have heard the phrase “stock market bubble.”
-This is when investors rush to buy stocks and bid up prices beyond what the companies are worth.
+Even things like investor expectations or perceptions can affect stock prices.
+Investors can also misjudge the value of companies and how profitable they’ll be in the future.
+You may have heard the phrase “stock market bubble” – this is when investors rush to buy stocks and bid up prices beyond what the companies are worth.
 When this bubble bursts, stock prices fall.

-During this “bullish” period in the market cycle, optimism and confidence on the part of investors can turn into what is sometimes called “irrational exuberance.”
-This can lead to people leaving carefully planned, long-term strategies and taking on more investment risk by buying stocks when markets are peaking.
+During this “bullish” period in the market cycle, investors can get very optimistic and confident, leading to what’s called “irrational exuberance.”
+This can lead people to leave their carefully planned, long-term strategies and to take on more investment risk by buying stocks when markets are peaking.

 The opposite of a bull market is a bear market.
-When most people think of bear markets, they think of a continued downward fall in prices.
-As for the technical definition, we commonly define bear markets as happening when stocks fall 20% or more without rising the equivalent amount.
+When most people think of bear markets, they think of a continued fall in prices.
+As for the definition, a bear market is a scenario where stocks fall 20% or more without rising an equal amount.

-Finally, a bear market is not to be confused with what is often called a stock market crash.
-This is a term used to describe headline-grabbing plunges in the market that happen over a day or two.
+A bear market isn’t the same thing as what’s called a stock market crash.
+A stock market crash is used to describe headline-grabbing, dramatic plunges in the market that happen in a day or 2.
 Bear markets are a longer, drawn-out fall in prices.